Alexander H. Curtis

-Alexander H. Curtis (1829 - July 20, 1878) was a state legislator in the Alabama House of Representatives and the Alabama Senate during the Reconstruction era.
+Alexander H. Curtis (1829 – July 20, 1878) was an American politician, he served as a state legislator in the Alabama House of Representatives and the Alabama Senate during the Reconstruction Era.

 Early life

 Curtis was born 1829, a slave, in Raleigh, North Carolina on E. Haywood's plantation, then was taken to Alabama when ten years old in 1839.
 While young he worked as a servant and in a general store.

 Life and non political career

 As an adult he worked as a barber and in others trades in Marion, Alabama saving for his freedom.
 By 1859 he had saved enough to be able to purchase his own freedom at the price of $2,000 after-which he left Alabama and moved to New York.

 After the Civil War he returned to Alabama and set up again as a barber head of a trade concern.

 He continued until 1875 when he was considered "out of business" even though he had been rated as "honest and reliable" by credit assessors.

 In 1867 he was one of nine former slaves, known as The Marion 9, that setup the Lincoln School of Marion.

 He also was one of the founders of Selma University and was described as an active member of the Second Baptist Church in Marion.

-He had two sons William Curtis who became a doctor in Saint Louis and Thomas Curtis who became a dentist in Saint Louis.